6. UX Feedback

 Let Errors Not Be Typical Errors

-Providing services on smartphones do take a toll on the expectations.
-People want quick results on mobile in comparison to their laptop, but the major hindrance is a network which makes the connection slower.
-It is difficult to strive in such a situation as it affects the performance.
-But one needs to stay positive and take the challenge head on.
+Providing services on smartphones does take a toll on expectations.
+People want quick results on mobile in comparison to their laptops, but the major hindrance is a network which makes the connection slower.
+It is difficult to strive in such a situation as it affects performance.
+But one needs to stay positive and take the challenge head-on.

 Though mobile networks are slower, a lot can be done to project speed and make the apps appear faster.
 Like in the gesture-based interface, small changes can give an impression that something is happening.
 So, the increase in the idea that something is happening along with the actual actions together can go a long way in creating swift mobile experiences.
 It is actually creating an illusion or false image that an action is occurring, whereas in reality that is not the case.
 This is basically known as an optimistic action performance where the user is kept in the loop of a continuing action.
 The practice involves keeping the delays at bay and not stating it upfront to the user so as to keep an optimistic view of their performance.
 It also keeps the bounce rates at the minimum as the users are held optimistically in their perception, which in any case is better than the reality.